Have you ever bought an item on eBay then received a package from Amazon, with a gift receipt inside?

 It got increasingly difficult to buy.
 Amazon said “hey, this isn’t for personal use”, and stopped me from buying.
 I don’t know why it happened, there’s no dialogue there.
 There are ways to get around it but I decided that it wouldn’t last forever and went back to being a scientist.
 That was in 2012.

 Ben’s style of arbitrage selling was based on high volumes, and clearly it can be profitable.
 With good software and outsourcing, it seems like he found internet marketing’s holy grail of a “passive income”.
 So what’s the catch?

 It’s a zero-sum game with a race to the bottom.
 Not everyone can make money doing the same thing.
 But arbitrage selling will continue to exist as a niche, run by people with the willpower and programming knowledge to do it.
 It’s like trading on the stock exchange, which still has arbitrage with fast frequency transactions, and we still have arbitrage in the betting markets.
 It’s exactly the same game and will always be there.
 It just happens to be doing it with consumer goods.

 Ben is now working on making his software public, and free, using Amazon affiliate links to generate an income from it.
-The service, which will be at huge-river.com, will be able to create new eBay listings based on Amazon products.
+The service will be able to create new eBay listings based on Amazon products.
 It will then check Amazon every hour and update the eBay listing if the price changes, or end the listing if Amazon goes out of stock.
 It will work for eBay and Amazon US and UK.

 End to End Automation